monsiaz/sbert_similars_articles/README.md

   to another pre-trained model from the [Sentence-Transformers Model Hub](https://www.sbert.net/docs/pretrained_models.html).

 - **Batch size**: To handle larger datasets more efficiently, you might consider modifying the script to encode texts in batches rather than all at once.

-## License

-This project is released under the MIT License.
-Feel free to use it or adapt it for your own needs.
-# sbert_similars_articles